a3huang/dsp/01-install.md

 Did you install Python 2 or 3?
 Why?

 I installed Python 2 since it was recommended to me in a tutorial to download Python 2 rather than Python 3.
-I have stuck with Python 2 ever since
+I have stuck with Python 2 ever since.

 ###Q2.
 Which Python Version Installed